Truelite/modian/docs/modian-live-wrapper/quickstart.rst

 Next Steps
 ==========

-To learn more about using live-wrapper, you can read the :doc:`commandline` or browse through the rest of the documentation.
+To learn more about using live-wrapper, you can read the documentation on :doc:`project` or browse through the rest of the documentation.